routetonull/ipfabric_nornir_demo/demo1-basic.md

 ## NORNIR INVENTORY FILTERING

-Example of using Nornir filtering capabilities applied to attributes imported by IP Fabric like siteName and vendor.
+Example of using Nornir filtering capabilities applied to attributes imported by IP Fabric like *siteName* and *vendor*.
+More details in [nornir documentation](https://nornir.readthedocs.io/).

 Filter hosts of a particular site: